for Norma Y. Leben

 lecture tour has grown in popularity every year.
 She returns

 annually to speak to PTA’s, primary and secondary school

-teachers, business leaders, social service agency staff, and
+teachers, business leaders, social service professionals.

 She has also presented at recent

 Beijing, Macau, Hawaii, Oregon, as well as for many Texas groups and school districts.
 Email